Hipnosis183/hipnosis183.github.io/_posts/2021-05-26-the-art-of-cracks-and-keygens-nicolausi.md

 # Closing up
 This whole thing took me roughly like 3-4 days, a **lot** less than I anticipated.
 It was definitely a lot more fun than playing the game itself.
 But most importantly, **I realized my dream of making a keygen** (no fancy graphics and music, *I know*), and hopefully it will be the first of many more.

-Now on a *serious note*, despite me shitting on the game during the entire writing, it’s actually not that bad, and if you like this kind of game you can find some joy out of it.
+Now on a *serious note*, despite me shitting on the game during the entire writing, it’s actually not *that* bad, and if you like this kind of game you can find some joy out of it.
 However, this joy from 1995 it’s definitely **not** worth $14 in 2021, and on top of that, having to buy it straight from the developer’s website is a big no today.
-If you’re part of TOM Productions and are reading this, put your stuff on **Steam** or **GOG** at an accessible price, at least you’ll have a lot more visibility there, and might *actually sell* something.
+If you’re part of TOM Productions and are reading this (hi Andreas), put your stuff on **Steam** or **GOG** at an accessible price, at least you’ll have a lot more visibility there, and might *actually sell* something.
 As I said at the very beginning, the only reliable way for me and a bunch of people to buy games is through Steam and their regional prices, and if the game would’ve been there, I’d have bought it without a doubt.

 And lastly, as promised there will be no final keygen or crack publicly available, though you could *easily* develop one with the explanation and code showcased above.
 Also, there’s the *revised decompilation* on GitHub, which is uploaded to give the interested a guide to follow the explanation, and to have fun with it, *I guess*.
 But if you choose to do it, *please* keep it for yourself and don’t share it over the internet, have some respect for the developers, which surprisingly are still supporting a game for a dead platform.